alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 ## Package Hygiene

-_Package hygiene_ refers to what code a package has access to from its dependencies.
-Let's call a package management system _hygienic_ if code in one package only has access to code from the _public interfaces_ of the package's _immediate dependencies_.
+_Package hygiene_ refers to how much of the code from a package's dependency closure can be accessed by that package.
+Let's call a package management system _hygienic_ if code in one package only has access to code from the _public interfaces_ of its _immediate dependencies_.

 Let's break this definition down into two properties:
 1. The only _package modules_ that can be accessed by code in a package are those of its _immediate dependencies_.
-It is a compile error for a package to refer to a _package module_ from other packages in its _dependendcy closure_ other than those of its _immediate dependencies_.
+It is a compile error for a package to refer to a _package module_ from packages in its _dependendcy closure_ other than those of its _immediate dependencies_.
 1. The only definitions which can be accessed inside a _package module_ are those from the package's _public interface_.
 It's a compile error for a package to refer to a definition from a dependency which is not exposed in its _public interface_ (i.e. the package's `lib.ml` file).

+Package hygiene is a useful property for software maintenance and safety.

+The first property means that packages are forced to specify exactly the packages that they depend on, and are only given direct access to those packages.
+Without this property, packages can break due to the removal of load-bearing transitive dependencies.
+If `a` depends on `b`, and `b` depends on `c`, and `a` starts referring to `c` directly without explicitly adding it as a dependency, then `a` could break if `b` ever removes its dependency on `c`, or changes the version of `c` that it depends on.
+The maintenance burden on a package ecosystem can be reduced if the package manager doesn't let you get into this situation in the first place.

+The second property allows packages to make strong guarantees about correctness, since the only way to interact with a package is through a specific interface.
+The public interface to a package can be designed to enforce invariants over the types defined in that package, and there's no way for client code to circumvent the interface to bypass those invariants.

 ## Package Hygiene in Dune?